sanyxmm/fidofinder/README.md

 ## 🐾 About FidoFinder

-PawQuest is a comprehensive web application designed to help reunite lost pets with their owners through an innovative QR code tag system.
+FidoFinder is a comprehensive web application designed to help reunite lost pets with their owners through an innovative QR code tag system.
 Built with the MERN stack, this platform provides a seamless experience for pet owners to register their pets and for good Samaritans to help lost pets find their way home.

 ## ✨ Features